Communicating over Filter-and-Forward Relay Networks with Channel Output Feedback

 Figure \ref{sim:ma} plots the variation of the lower bound on the three-terminal relay capacity as a function of the relay transmit power~($\gamma$).
 A higher value of $\gamma$ implies more power available at the relay node.
 A value of $\gamma = 1$ means that both the source and the relay have the same amount of available average power; whereas $\gamma = 0$ completely shuts-off the relay with no power available.
 The simulations were performed with $P = 1$, $\sigma_w^2 = 1$, and the value of $\gamma$ in the interval $[0,2]$.
 The AWGN curve corresponds to the case when $\chi = 0$ for source-to-relay noise~\cite{BrWi09}.
 As pointed out before, $\gamma = 0$ implies the absence of a relay altogether; this explains the convergence of all the three curves to the same lower bound~(in fact capacity) as $\gamma \rightarrow 0$.
 It is seen that the availability of more power at the relay with AWGN noise between the source-to-relay pair can lead to an improvement of $19\%$ over the point-to-point link with the given simulation parameters.

-As the correlation factor $\chi$ is increased in the source-to-relay pair, we see even further improvement in the achievable rate.
+As the {memory} factor $\chi$ is increased in the source-to-relay pair, we see even further improvement in the achievable rate.
 For $\chi = 0.25$, the rate can increase by $28\%$ to a maximum rate of 0.472 nats/channel use.
-The achievable rate shows a $43\%$ improvement over the point-to-point link capacity for $\chi = 0.50$.
-This suggests that significant gains in the rates can be achieved when correlated noise is present at the source-to-relay pair and additional power~($\gamma > 0$) is available at the relay node.
+The achievable rate shows a $43\%$ improvement over the point-to-point {AWGN} link capacity for $\chi = 0.50$.
+This suggests that significant gains in the rates can be achieved when noise { with memory} is present at the source-to-relay pair and additional power~($\gamma > 0$) is available at the relay node.